OpenLiberty/sample-jakarta-data/README.md

 ```

 ### Setup PostgreSQL
 You will need a PostgreSQL instance to use this sample.
-If you have Docker installed, you can use the following:
+If you have Docker installed, you can run the following from inside the sample-jakarta-data directory:

 ```
 docker build -t liberty_postgres postgres